cosmic-horizon/testnets/darkmatter-1/docs/darkmatter-plan.md

 - Proposal: Feb 10th, 2021 ~1600 UTC
 - Voting Period: Feb 10th - Feb 12th, ~1600 UTC
 - Upgrade Height: `TBD`
-    - First 10 teams to vote on the update will get 100points each.
+    - First 10 teams to vote on the update will get 100 points each.
     - Next 20 teams will get 60 points each.
     - Next 20 teams will get 40 points each.
     - Other teams who voted will share 20 points each.